‹ Healthy Living Blog

 3. Place the apple quarters in the bottom of a 4-6-quart slow cooker and place the roast on top of the apples.

-4. In a small bowl, combine the apple juice, brown sugar and ginger.
+4. In a small bowl, combine the apple juice, brown sugar, and ginger.
 Spoon this mixture over the top surface of the roast.
-Cover slow cooker and cook on low for 10-12 hours until the roast is tender and at least 155°F on an instant read meat thermometer.
-(Note: A new, hotter slow cooker may take 7-8 hours).
+Cover the slow cooker and cook on low for 10-12 hours until the roast is tender and at least 155Β°F on an instant-read meat thermometer.
+(Note: A new, hotter slow cooker may take 7-8 hours.)

 Nutrition information per serving: 380 Calories; 5g Fat; 21g Carbohydrate; 28g Protein; 4g Fiber; 63mg Sodium